M-Bekheet/portfolio-live/README.md

 - Images caching.
 - The Blog is integrated with Contentful API.
 - Styles made in Flexbox, made it easier to be styled for different devices' screens.
-- The contact form works with SendGrid service.
+- The contact form works with Nodemailer using Gmail.

 ## 🚀 Quick start